-- Report Code : KSI061611528
+- Report Code: KSI061611528

-- Pages : 145
+- Pages: 145

 The dry bulk carriers are called by many different names, including ore bulkers, iron ore ships, and bulk carriers, which could carry large quantities of unprocessed, dry solid materials at sea.
-Most shipments of dry bulk cargo are unpacked and don't need any special packaging, so that they can be shipped in their natural state.
+Most shipments of dry bulk cargo are unpacked and don't need any special packaging, so they can be shipped in their natural state.
 Dry bulk goods are typically raw materials used in global production and manufacturing.
 They are divided into two categories: big lumps and small stuff.
 A share of approximately two-thirds of the dry bulk trade consists of steam coal, iron ore, and grain.

 Moreover, according to UNCTAD (United Nations Conference on Trade and Development), more than 80 percent of world trade is operated via ships, which poses a great demand for carriers that are used for the shipment of dry bulk materials.
 Additionally, global maritime trade increased by 2.4 percent in 2023 from the previous year.
 Due to this, market players are investing in their fleets to keep their positions steady.